michelkeus/TechXchangeNL-ansible/README.md

   token = "YOURTOKENHERE"
   workspaces { name = "YOURWORKSPACE" }
   ```
-  For token, again, enter the token provided in a var in HCP
+  For token, again, enter the token provided in a var in HCP Terraform
   For workspace enter the workspace you made in Terraform (you did...right?)

 ### Inventories